youhengzhou/json-crud-engine/README.md

 documentation for main engine `main.py` file WIP

+# Import

+`py -m pip install jsonengine -U`

+## In Your Python Files

+`import jsonengine.main as eng`

+# Commands

 Create command:
+`eng.create(dictionary, path)`
+This will create a JSON dictionary in the path

 Retrieve command:
+`eng.retrieve(path)`
+This will retrieve the JSON dictionary in the path

 Update command:
+`eng.update(dictionary, path)`
+This will update a JSON dictionary in the path

+Update in this case means replacing the dictionary in its entirety with a new one

+Update (with key value) command:
+`eng.update_kv(key, value, path)`
+This will update a key value pair in the JSON dictionary in the path

+Update in this case means replacing the dictionary with the key value pair

 Patch command:
+`eng.patch(dictionary, path)`
+This will patch a JSON dictionary in the path

+Patch in this case means keeping the JSON dictionary in the path and appending to the dictionary

+Patch (with key value) command:
+`eng.patch_kv(dictionary, path)`
+This will patch a key value pair in the JSON dictionary in the path

+Patch in this case means keeping the dictionary and appending the new key value pair

 Delete command:

-Written for personal use in projects

-available commands for the local engine:

-type any integer number to generate a random integer number up to that point

-type `path` followed by a string for the path to set the path to the database folder

-type `c` followed by a string to generate an empty database with that name

-type `r` followed by a string to retrieve that database into the engine dictionary memory

-type `u` followed by a string to update the dictionary in the database with the engine dictionary memory

-type `p` followed by a string to patch the dictionary in the database with the engine dictionary memory

-type `d` followed by a string to delete the dictionary with that name

-type `lc` followed with a key value pair to initialize the new local memory

-type `lr` followed with no other commands to retrieve the dictionary or a key to retrieve that key value pair

-type `lu` followed with a key value pair to insert into the local memory

-type `ld` followed with a key to remove that key value pair
+`eng.create(path)`

+This will delete the JSON dictionary in the path